dylanbegin/terraform-core/README.md

-> This README is still under development!
+> :warning: This README is still under development!
-{.is-warning}

 # Terraform Repo for Core Services
-> This repo is built for my own environment so please review all configurations to verify compatibility!
+> :warning: This repo is built for my own environment so please review all configurations to verify compatibility!
-{.is-warning}

 This repo provides all terraform automation for deploying the core VM needed prior to building the Talos Kubernetes cluster:
 - Adguard DNS VMs.